wildcat-finance/wildcat-protocol/README.md

 State:
 - finalized withdrawals - withdrawal amounts from previous (expired) cycles
   * do not accrue interest
-  * can not ever be counted towards liquidity in the vault for any purpose
+  * can not ever be counted towards liquidity in the market for any purpose

 Types of liquidity availability:
 - available for withdrawal by lenders